 What is defined as Business Related Air Travel?

-All travel for University business with the exceptions of Study Abroad travel, Athletics charter flights, and grant funded travel.
+Business-related air travel includes all travel for University Business with the exceptions of study abroad travel, UCLA Athletics charter flights, and grant funded travel.

 How will ATMF funds be used?

-The funds will be used to invest in on-campus projects that provide measureable reduction in greenhouse gas emissions, most likely energy efficient and/or renewable energy projects through 2025 or through the carbon neutrality target date for Scope 3.
+The funds will be used to invest in on-campus projects that provide measureable reduction in GHG emissions, most likely energy efficient and/or renewable energy projects through 2025 or through the carbon neutrality target date for Scope 3*.

 Can campus entities apply for Air Travel Mitigation Funding?

-Yes, the ATMF Fund will award funding to Schools or Divisions at the close of each full year of the pilot, based on projects that reduce greenhouse gas emissions.
+Yes, the ATMF Fund will award funding to Schools or Divisions at the close of each full year of the pilot, based on projects that reduce GHG emissions.
 An application to collect the necessary project information will be available on the ATMF web page.
-All Schools and Divisions are able to apply for funding.
-Applications must be supported by their School or Division’s senior leadership.
-For questions regarding the application, please direct inquiries to firstname.lastname@example.org.
+All schools and divisions are able to apply for funding.
+Applications must be supported by their school or division’s senior leadership.
+For questions regarding the application, please contact: firstname.lastname@example.org.

 How will ATMF projects be selected?